Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Results

-There can also be a ``completely" consistent approach where both nuclear Hamiltonians and transition operators are obtained in the same EFT framework.
+There can also be a fully consistent EFT approach where both nuclear interactions and transition operators are obtained in the same EFT framework.
 This approach requires much more involved calculations than MEEFT, but recent significant progress in constructing EFT Hamiltonians makes it more attractive.
-Also available is a pionless EFT approach~\cite{pionless} where the matrix elements are evaluated perturbatively, but, unless it is capable of reproducing all the relevant ERPs of the nuclear systems under consideration, its usefulness is limited.
+Also available is a pionless EFT approach~\cite{pionless} where the matrix elements are evaluated perturbatively, but, unless it is capable of reproducing all the relevant ERPs of the nuclear systems involved, its usefulness is limited.